ShortsKing/Kat-OS/README.md

 # Oexis-OS
-an operating system for ARMv7l architechture, or, more specifically, the raspberry pi
+an operating system for ARMv7l architechture, or, more specifically, the raspberry pi. for contributers, it is required that you place a comment on every line of code, so that we know what is happening.

 ## Sources
  * [Baking Pi OS Tutorial](https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/index.html)